GL-Li/vimwiki/Linux.md

 0 0 * * * /path/to/update_script    # not use ~ for home as this file is in root.
 ```

-For t his to take effect, run
+For this to take effect, run

 ```shell
 $ sudo service cron restart